Childcare Volunteer in Cambodia at a Day Care Center or Orphanage

 Guesthouses in both locations will provide you with 3 meals a day.

-No specific skill or qualification is required while volunteering in Cambodia for orphanage project, but volunteers with interest in social development of children and who love spending time with kids are appreciated.
+No specific skill or qualification is required for a childcare volunteer in Cambodia for orphanage project, but volunteers with interest in social development of children and who love spending time with kids are appreciated.

 You must be at least 18 years old at the start of your Volunteer in Cambodia placement.